DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects/README.md

 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161178284-155f1767-2805-4d73-b057-f5c7d2d09cbd.png"
 " width = "800" height = "450"></p>

-Now, it is time to understand assembling of the individual components.
+Now, it is time to understand the assembling of the individual components.
 In the above figure I have shown the assembled PCB that goes in to the design of power bank.
 The assembly consisting of the aluminium casing, battery holder is shown in the following figure.
 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161191220-87cd2f68-90ac-44c4-86fb-bb032b5ca5d5.png"
 " width = "450" height = "350"></p>

 A plate is soldered to the PCB that acts as positive terminal, and one end of a long wire is soldered to the negative terminal of the PCB and the other end of the wire is wound in a spiral shape that fits in to the plastic battery holder.
-The spacing between the positive plate and spiral end is such, the 18650 battery just fits exactly as shown in the figure below.
+The spacing between the positive plate and spiral end is such that, the 18650 battery just fits exactly as shown in the figure below.
 The approximate size of the battery is 6.5cm. in length and 1.7cm. in diameter.
 Power bank constructed in such a way gives an output of 5V at 1A.
 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161208796-8a57a0ae-d422-4e6d-b468-fd16db803243.png"
 " width = "500" height = "350"></p>